 The Prison Reform Trust in partnership with leading thinktanks is providing platforms for the three main political parties to outline their justice proposals in the pre-election period.
 On Tuesday 18 November the Rt Hon Simon Hughes MP, Minister for Justice and Civil Liberties, delivered the keynote address at a meeting jointly hosted by the Prison Reform Trust and Centre Forum at the Mothers’ Union in Westminster.

-Click 'read more' to read the full story.
+Click 'read more' to read the speech.

-Download a copy of the report by clicking here.
+Read the winning entries by clicking here.

 The Criminal Justice and Courts Bill will have its Third Reading in the House of Lords on Monday 10 November.
 During the Report Stage debate the government introduced amendments into the Bill to create a new public function entitled “recall adjudicator”.
 This new body would carry out the review of whether determinate sentenced prisoners released on licence and subsequently recalled to prison should be re-released.
 The function is currently carried out by the Parole Board.

 The Prison Reform Trust and JUSTICE share concerns regarding the practical operation of the recall adjudicator and the legal basis for the decision to create the role.
 We have prepared a joint briefing in support of Lord Woolf’s amendment to Clause 8 of the Criminal Justice and Courts Bill to provide parliamentary oversight of arrangements for the recruitment, qualifications, training and costs of recall adjudicators.

 Read a copy of the briefing here